 - Less heavy: Has a lower weight (by 158g or 17 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (1050 versus 950) out of a single battery charge.

 - More affordable: Was released into a lower priced segment (17 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 1 month) more recently.

-The above review scores should be interpreted with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The review scores listed above should be treated with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons